10 of the best restaurants in Basingstoke

 20 Winchester Street RG21 7DZ

 Another trip to Old Basing now, this time to The Bolton Arms pub, a quintessentially English pub serving good wine and beer and some honest grub.
-You might see pan fried sea bass, calf's liver, pork medallions and steak and chips on the extensive menu.
+You might see pan fried sea bream, calf's liver, lamb cutlets and steak and chips on the extensive menu.

 91 The Street, Old Basing RG24 7DA

-If Thai is your go to, The Lime Leaf on London Street is well worth a visit (the Thailand Olympic cycling team certainly thought so).
+If Thai is your go to, The Lime Leaf on London Street is well worth a visit (the Thailand Olympic cycling team certainly thought so as they visited in 2012).
 Expect authentic cuisine on the menu, with everything from grilled prawns and Thai fish cakes to soup and green curry.

 25/25A London Street RG21 7PG

 Offering a wide range of dishes, Coal is an ideal spot for a family meal out.
-The a la carte menu features starters such as garlic pizza bread, nachos and chicken skewers.
-Main courses range from grilled chicken thighs and sea bass fillets to burgers and ribs.
+The a la carte menu features starters such as garlic bread, nachos and chicken skewers.
+Main courses range from grilled chicken thighs and steaks to burgers and ribs.

 Festival Place RG21 7BB